Streamerbot/docs/streamerbot/4.examples/parse-json-utility.md

 This utility action will take a JSON string as input, parse it, and store the resulting data in Streamer.bot variables that you can use in subsequent actions.

+:streamerbot-import-card{name="[Utilities] Parse JSON" author="Whipstickgostop" expanded}

 ## Setup

 ::steps{level=3}

 ### Load the import code

+1. Copy the import code above
-- Click **Import** at the top of Streamer.bot to open the Import Dialog
+1. Click **Import** at the top of Streamer.bot to open the Import Dialog
-- Copy the import code below and paste it into the **Import String** field in Streamer.bot:
+1. Paste the import code into the **Import String** field in Streamer.bot

-:streamerbot-import-card{name="[Utilities] Parse JSON" author="Whipstickgostop"}

 ### Confirm the Import